DoctorMcKay/node-steam-user/README.md

 - `locked` - `true` if your account is [locked](https://support.steampowered.com/kb_article.php?ref=6416-FHVM-3982), `false` if not (accounts can also be locked by Support)
 - `canInviteFriends` - `true` if your account can invite friends, `false` if not

+### vac

+An object containing information about your account's VAC bans. `null` until [`vacBans`](#vacbans) is emitted.

+- `numBans` - How many bans are registered on your account
+- `appids` - An array of AppIDs from which you're banned.
+Since each ban affects a range of AppIDs, some of the AppIDs in this array may not exist.

 ### wallet

 An object containing information about your Steam Wallet. `null` until [`wallet`](#wallet-1) is emitted.